For this collaborative post, I asked fellow travel bloggers about their idea of a trip of a lifetime:

-A river – a river – cut through the landscape, as deep as a mile and as wide as 18 miles in places in testimony to the power of steady persistence.
-If one is lucky enough, glimpses can be had of condors floating on wind currents that seem whisper, “yes, yes, yes.”
+A river cutting through the landscape, up to a mile deep and as wide as 18 miles in places, is testimony to the power of steady persistence.
+If one is lucky enough, glimpses can be had of condors floating on wind currents that seem to whisper “Yes, yes, yes.”

 2. San Francisco, California

 Putting this collaborative post together made me think about what I would say in this situation if someone wanted a recommendation for one trip ever.
 I thought of lots of different places, but I kept coming back to San Francisco.

 San Francisco has to rate as one of the most beautiful cities in the world: the way the Victorian and Edwardian buildings climb the hilltops, painted in bright colors; the views in all directions from those hilltops; the Golden Gate Bridge; Golden Gate Park; Alcatraz; the Pacific Ocean; and so much more.

 I could go on and on about how much there is to see and do: museums, monuments, street fairs, theater, music.
 You simply could not get bored.
 As for food, pretty much everything and anything is available and authentic.

 And I could go on and on about how wonderfully diverse and crazy and true to themselves San Franciscans are, and how accepting and embracing of all that diversity and craziness and truth they are.

 So San Francisco is my pick.
 (You can read some of my San Francisco articles here.)

 Michelle da Silva Richmond of The Restless Voyager calls Mexico City “a capital like no other”: